PATS0N8/ziglings-portfolio/notes/progress.md

 ## 11. While Loops
 Used while (n < 1024) to loop and double n until it reached 1024.
 Status: Completed
+## 12. While Loops (Continue Expressions)
+Moved n *= 2 into a continue expression in the while loop.
+Status: Completed